fosterbrereton/forest-svg-docs/forest_intro.md

 ## Iterators

-Forest iterators are bidirectional, and come in forward, reverse, fullorder, preorder, and postorder variants.
-All are comprised of two pieces of data:
+Forest iterators are bidirectional: although the diagrams are simplified by drawing one-way edges, in reality they are doubly-linked.
+Forest iterators come in forward, reverse, fullorder, preorder, and postorder flavors, and all are comprised of two pieces of data:

 - The node ($N$) to which they point
 - Whether they are on the leading ($L$) or trailing ($T$) edge of the node

-In this documentation, iterators will be described by this pair as `{node, edge}`.
+Here, iterators will be described by this pair as `{node, edge}`.
+Since iterators always point to a node, we never speak of an iterator being on the out edge of a node it is leaving.
+Rather, we always consider it on the in edge of the node that it points to.
+Visually, iterators will only ever be on the northwest or southeast edge of the node to which they point.

+Iterators can point to the root node of a forest, and can be compared to other iterators for equality.
+However, they should never be dereferenced.

 ### Examples